Dev-Legion/stronghands-documentation/docs/source/tutorials/gettingstarted/setup.rst

 10. In order for your tokens to display in your wallet, you need to add the token first.
 Let's start by adding $SUSHI!

-11. To add the $SUSHI token to your wallet, start by heading to: `https://etherscan.io/ <https://etherscan.io/>`_
+11. To add the $ISHND token to your wallet, start by heading to: `https://etherscan.io/ <https://etherscan.io/>`_

-12. Search *Sushi* in the search bar and click the top result.
+12. Search *Stronghands* in the search bar and click the top result.

 13. Copy the contract address.